Keith1237/Daily-Coding-Problem/README.md

 For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.

 Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.

+### Question of Day 70 - 2023/10/31

+This problem was asked by Microsoft.

+A number is considered perfect if its digits sum up to exactly 10.

+Given a positive integer n, return the n-th perfect number.

+For example, given 1, you should return 19.
+Given 2, you should return 28.

+### Question of Day 73 - 2023/11/03

+This problem was asked by Google.

+Given the head of a singly linked list, reverse it in-place.